Efficient quantum algorithm for solving structured problems via multi-step quantum computation: Discussion

 3mm

 \begin{appendix}

 3mm

-In the following appendix, we present the error analysis of the algorithm in the main text in Appendix A. In Appendix B, we present the application of the algorithm for solving the general search problem; in Appendix C, we apply the algorithm for solving the factoring problem; in Appendix D, we discuss the application of the algorithm for a minimization problem of a symmetrized function; in Appendix E, we study of the usual quantum adiabatic evolution through the same evolution path as constructed in the main text for solving the search problem with a special data structure.
+In the following appendix, we present the error analysis of the algorithm in the main text in Appendix A. In Appendix B, we apply our algorithm for solving the Deutsch-Jozsa problem; in Appendix C, we apply our algorithm for solving the unstructured search problem; in Appendix D, we apply Grover's algorithm for solving the search problem with a special structure by using a number of different oracles; in Appendix E, we study the application of the quantum adiabatic algorithm for solving the search problem with a special structure via the same evolution path as our algorithm; and in Appendix F, we summarize the performance of different algorithms for solving the search problem with a special structure.